-OW is the time to prepare for parching days.
+FOR SUMMER LOVELINESS OW is the time to prepare for parching days.
 Take time out to use beauty aids.
 Masks, for instance.
 They are soothing and astringent.
-Also, while you are giving yourself a mask treatment, you can do nothing else but relax.
-It is amazing what ten or fifteen minutes of complete relaxation will do, while a mask is lifting your face.
+Also, while you are giv-ing yourself a mask treatment, you can do nothing else but relax.
+It is amazing what ten or fifteen minutes of complete relaxation will do, while a mask is lifting your face. a mask is lifting your face.
 Selena Royle, starring in Woman of Courage (CBS 9 A.M. five days a week) is a firm believer in mask treatments.
 To look at her, you would think her beauty is entirely the gift of Providence.
 She looks exactly the way you like to think of the Woman of Courage-all strength and simplicity in the best sense of the word.
-Many women of that type have time for everybody but themselves.
+Many women of that type have time for everybody but them-selves.
 Not so our wise Selena.
 That clear unlined skin gets the best of care, with relaxation under a good beauty mask as often as need be.
-The lovely shining hair, so simply knotted at the back of her head, is brushed a hundred strokes a night.
-And, believe it or not, the graceful natural ripple is the result of a skil-And, believe it or not, the graceful natural ripple is the result of a skil-ful permanent plus the nightly brush-
+The lovely shining hair, so simply knotted at the back of her head, is brushed a hundred strokes a night. brushed a hundred strokes a night.
+And, believe it or not, the graceful natural ripple is the result of a skilful permanent plus the nightly brushing.
 Selena Royle is as well known on Broadway as she is on the air.
-In fact, her career began with her choice of parents; her father, Edwin Milton Royle, was a famous actor and playwright.
-She has been on Broadway in important productions ever since in important productions ever since 1921.
-But perhaps the most important thing she ever did to prove herself truly a woman of courage was to start the Actors' Dinner Club, in 1930.
-It was a unique restaurant where actors worked in the kitchen, waited at table, and furnished a high quality of entertainment.
-Miss Royle estimates that she fed over 200,000 meals to needy actors without cost during the three years she operated the Dinner Club.
+In fact, her career began with her choice of parents; her father, Edwin Milton Royle, was a famous actor and play-wright.
+She has been on Broadway in important productions ever since 1921.
+But perhaps the most im-portant thing she ever did to prove herself truly a woman of courage was to start the Actors' Dinner Club, in 1930.
+It was a unique restaurant where actors worked in the kitchen, waited at table, and furnished a high